wikimedia/mediawiki-extensions-Wikibase/view/lib/wikibase-tainted-ref/README.md

 This uses the values from `.env` for configuration - create a `.env.local` file if you desire diverging values.

 * `CSR_PORT` is the port at which you can reach the development server on your machine to live-preview changes to the application
-* `STORYBOOK_PORT` is the port at which you can reach the storybook server on your machine to live-preview changes in the component library
 * `NODE_ENV` is the environment to set for node.js